List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Gatorade

-Gatorade is one of the most popular brands under Pepsi that is known for its signature line of sports drinks and is popular in America.
-The company currently is the fourth largest brand of PepsiCo and gets distributed to over 80 countries.
-The company was acquired by PepsiCo in 2001 and is now is the official drink for NBA, AVP, PGA, Major League Basketball and other sports teams, and events.
+Gatorade is one of the most popular brands under Pepsi, which is known for its signature line of sports drinks and is popular in America.
+The company is currently the fourth largest brand of PepsiCo and is distributed to over 80 countries.
+The company was acquired by PepsiCo in 2001 and is now the official drink for the NBA, AVP, PGA, Major League Basketball, and other sports teams and events.

 Mountain Dew

 Mountain Dew is another soft drink brand that is owned by PepsiCo, the company became its subsidiary in 1964.
-Today Mountain Dew is the number one flavoured carbonated soft drink in America.
-Mountain Dew comes in many flavours and diets Mountain Dew is also one of the top soft drinks in the US.
-As of 2017, the company has a share of 6.6% in the soft drink market of America.
+Today, Mountain Dew is the number one flavoured carbonated soft drink in America.
+Mountain Dew comes in many flavours and varieties.
+Mountain Dew is also one of the top soft drinks in the US.

 Naked Juice